Skip Navigation

 Protein

-There is limited research available to document how the amount of protein eaten impacts the development of chronic diseases.
-However, evidence is mounting to suggest that high-protein foods may play a role in improving the health of an aging population.
-In fact, eating lower fat protein sources like fish, chicken, beans, or nuts in place of red meat (including processed red meat) can lower the risk of several diseases.
-Adding protein-rich ingredients like beans, seeds and nuts to your smoothie will increase the potential health benefits and they'll also keep you feeling full for a longer period of time.
+There is limited research available to document how the amount of protein you eat impacts the development of chronic diseases.
+However, evidence is mounting to suggest that high-protein foods may play a role in improving the health of an aging population by improving muscle health, preventing loss of muscle tissue, and aiding in heart function.
+Adding protein-rich ingredients like beans, seeds, and nuts to your smoothie will increase the potential health benefits of your smoothie.
+These ingredients will also keep you feeling full for a longer time.
+Dairy and non-dairy milk options, such as almond milk or soy milk, can also add extra protein to your smoothie.
+When choosing milk, it is also important to choose fortified milks without any added sugars.
+For example, look for unsweetened almond milk or soy milk.

 Dairy

 Dairy foods like milk and yogurt are often used to give smoothies a thicker, smoother texture.
-Dairy foods are rich in calcium, vitamin D and phosphorous to build strong bones.
-Selecting reduced fat and fat-free milks and yogurts offers another lower-fat protein ingredient, as well as an excellent source of calcium.
+Dairy foods are packed with calcium, vitamin D, and phosphorus to build strong bones.
+Selecting reduced fat and fat-free milks and yogurts offers another lower-fat protein ingredient and an excellent source of calcium.

 Figure 2.